June 25

 See our Ultimate All-Clad Review

-Buy this pan if: You're looking for a versatile, durable multi-tasker to add to your repertoire.
+Buy this pan if: You're looking for a versatile, durable multi-tasker to add to your collection.

 SEE THE ALL-CLAD D3 DEEP SAUTE PAN ON AMAZON NOW: